Rasterized vs. Vector Images

 We get a lot of questions about the process of graphic design and file types that are used in those designs.
 Graphic design is a complicated process and there’s a lot of things to understand.
-One of our biggest questions is what is the difference between rasterized images and vector images?
+One of our biggest questions is what is the difference between rasterized vs vector images?
 The importance of this question is huge because it will effect the scale and quality that your image can be printed at.

 Rasterized images are made up of millions of little dots called pixels.
 When you look really close at your computer screen or your tv screen you’ll notice all the small dots of color that make up the image you’re looking at.
 A photograph is made up of gradient colors that make it look hyper realistic; that’s the whole point of taking a photograph, to make it look like real life.
 These gradients can be created by using millions of pixels that the eye blends together.

 One of the biggest problems you’ll have with a rasterized image is that it’s size-specific.
 You can’t make the image larger than it’s saved as or was taken, otherwise you’ll lose quality.
 This is why when using a picture for print design you’ll want it to be high quality at 300 DPI (dots per inch) to ensure that it looks good in the finished product.

 Rasterized images are usually saved as .tif, .jpeg, .gif, .pcx, and .bmp.
 They are the standard image for all digital formats and will be what you’d use to upload an image to your website or social media.